 Introduction to PAX Moot Court

 The PAX Moot Competition started in 2012 as an internal moot court activity at Sciences Po Paris initiated by Professor Horatia Muir Watt and Hélène van Lith as part of the SciencesPo team.
+Over the years, the PAX Moot Court grew in size as it attracted more and more teams from across Europe and world.
+This was in large part made possible by the support of the European Commission in the framework of the JUDGTRUST Project (2018-2020), PAX Project (2020-2022) and PAX 2.0 Project (2022 - 2024).

 It is a specialized moot court competition focused on Transnational Law and Private International Law issues.
 In this competition, participants will be able to learn and apply first-hand the complexities and nuances of how international Conventions and EU Regulations interact in the context of globalization.
 Without pleading on the merits of the case, PAX Moot participants will be given a case geared towards private international law questions (jurisdictional, choice of law or recognition and enforcement issues).